 If you’ve meant to visit MINWR and haven’t made it yet – get out there now.
 I’ve never seen it better!
 You can click on the photos above to go to Flickr, where you can see a larger version as well as any comments and discussion about them.
 Click here to visit my Merritt Island National Wildlife Refuge set, and click here to visit my Black Point Wildlife Drive set on Flickr.

 By the way, I started an “Ed’s Life List” page to record the bird species I’ve seen in the wild.
-I’ll keep my list there along with a link to a gallery of images for each species.
-I’ll try to keep this page up to date as I go.
+I’ll keep my list there and try to keep up to date as I go.
 Please visit if you get a chance.

 Thanks for stopping by and reading my blog.
 Now – go make some photos!